Vindair/CP317-W2018-G3/README.md

   * Ensure `python` and `pip` are installed (or the appropriate python 3.X and python3-pip for your platform).
 From the project directory, run `pip install -r requirements.txt`
   * Ensure that migrations have been performed; run `python manage.py migrate --settings=subby_project.settings.development`
   * From the project directory, run `python manage.py runserver --settings=subby_project.settings.development`.
 Subby will be running at `http://localhost:8000`
+  * To create a super user run `python manage.py createsuperuser --settings=subby_project.settings.development`.
+You will now be able to login using the info you enter.
 #### Testing
   * Run tests (without coverage): `python run manage.py test --settings=subby_project.settings.development`
   * Run tests (with coverage): `coverage run manage.py test --settings=subby_project.settings.development`